YCbCr444/Auto-Target-Encoder-Improved/README.md

 The result is a set of sample points that are both evenly distributed throughout the video's duration and representative of its most challenging moments.
 This leads to a more accurate and reliable quality assessment than just picking scenes at random or at fixed intervals.

 </details>
-    * **Tier 3:** A fallback to evenly-spaced time intervals for low-complexity or unusual videos.

 ### ⚙️ Powerful & Flexible Encoding